Atlantic Ocean Views

 The terrain is entirely flat.
 Mileage each day will range from 25 – 55+ miles, at your option.
 As with all Carolina Tailwinds tours, you can take advantage of the support van to “leap frog” ahead on the route.

-All of the routes are on country back roads or busier roads with bicycle accommodation, and the scenery is beautiful, including sand dune lined roads, palmetto trees, paved bike paths through maritime forests and small towns.
+Cycling routes use a combination of roads and bike paths.
+Most higher traffic roads have wide paved shoulders.
+The scenery is beautiful and diverse, including sand dune lined roads, palmetto trees, paved bike paths through maritime forests and small towns.

 Hammock Beach Resort, 200 Ocean Crest Dr, Palm Coast, FL (866) 841-0287